 Heat a large skillet over medium-high heat and coat it well with cooking spray.
 If you prefer, use a nonstick skillet for easier cleanup later.

-Crack eggs into a medium-sized dish.
-Using a wire whisk, beat the eggs and break up yolks completely.
+Crack the eggs into a medium-sized dish.
+Using a wire whisk, beat the eggs and break up the yolks completely.

 Add the milk to the egg mixture, followed by the salt and ground black pepper.
 Whisk the mixture together well.

 Pour the egg mixture into the heated pan, using a fork to stir the egg mixture continuously as it cooks.
 (If you are using a non-stick skillet, stir the eggs with a wooden spoon or silicon tool since a fork can scratch the pan's surface.)

-Continue cooking the eggs and spinach until the spinach wilts and eggs are no longer runny.
+Continue cooking the eggs and spinach until the spinach wilts and the eggs are no longer runny, about 2 minutes.

 - Try these eggs with your favorite hot sauce or chunky salsa—both pack big flavor punches without the addition of fat.